tpaz1/simple-cicd-python-app/README.md

-# Simple Python Flask Dockerized Application#
+# Simple Python Flask Dockerized Application - in progression - not done!#

 Build the image using the following command